turanszkij/WickedEngine/README.md

 -- Load a model entity:
 entity = LoadModel("myModel.wiscene");

--- Get the current render scene: scene = GetScene();
+-- Get the current global scene: scene = GetScene();

 -- Move model to the right using the entity-component system: transform = scene.Component_GetTransform(entity);
 transform.Translate(Vector(2, 0, 0));

--- Clear every model from the current render scene:
+-- Clear every model from the current global scene:
 ClearWorld();

 -- Print any WickedEngine class information to the backlog: